daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

 * **Daoxin Li** & Kathryn Schuler.
-(Forthcoming).
+(To appear).
 Distributional learning of recursive structures: The role of structural representation.
 In *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)*.
 Somerville, MA: Cascadilla Press.

 * **Daoxin Li**, Shengqi Zhong, & Kathryn Schuler.
-(Forthcoming).
+(To appear).
 Adapting infant looking time paradigms for the web.
 In *Proceedings of the 47th annual Boston University Conference on Language Development (BUCLD 47)*.
 Somerville, MA: Cascadilla Press.

 * **Daoxin Li**.
 (2023).
 Passives, impersonals, and Voice in Sakha.
 In Si Kai Lee, Sarah Asinari & Sabine Lazakovits (Eds.), *Proceedings of the 7th Workshop on Turkic and Languages in Contact with Turkic (Tu+7)*, (pp. 88-103). <a href="https://journals.linguisticsociety.org/proceedings/index.php/tu/article/view/5308">doi: 10.3765/ptu.v7i1.5308</a>